-Deaths of large numbers of fish – including eels – are reported in Victorian waterways from time to time.
+Deaths of large numbers of fish – including eels – in Victorian waterways are sometimes reported.
 The causes can relate to environmental stresses such as low flow conditions, elevated water temperature or pollution.

-EPA’s Waterway incident (fish death) response guideline (publication 1068) lays out the roles and responsibilities of water management and environment agencies for responding to fish deaths.
+EPA’s Interim response guide – Fish death events (publication 1793) lays out the roles and responsibilities of water management and environment agencies for responding to fish deaths.

-Public reports of fish deaths can be made to EPA’s Pollution Hotline on 1300 372 842 (1300 EPA VIC).
-If possible, provide the following information:
+Community members can report fish deaths to EPA’s Pollution Hotline on 1300 372 842 (1300 EPA VIC).
+Where possible, provide the following information:

 - location of the incident, mentioning which waterway is involved

 - whether fish are dead or merely affected

 - approximate number of dead fish and whether they are fresh or decomposing